exakat/exakat-docs/Reference/Rules/Structures/ComparedButNotAssignedStrings.rst

 	:og:description: The reported strings are compared to variable, or data containers, in the code, but those values are never assigned
 	:og:url: https://exakat.readthedocs.io/en/latest/Reference/Rules/Compared But Not Assigned Strings.html
 	:og:locale: en
-The reported strings are compared to variable, or data containers, in the code, but those values are never assigned.
+.. raw:: html	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-tips.readthedocs.io\/en\/latest\/Reference\/Rules\/Structures\/ComparedButNotAssignedStrings.html","url":"https:\/\/php-tips.readthedocs.io\/en\/latest\/Reference\/Rules\/Structures\/ComparedButNotAssignedStrings.html","name":"Compared But Not Assigned Strings","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Thu, 23 Jan 2025 14:24:26 +0000","dateModified":"Thu, 23 Jan 2025 14:24:26 +0000","description":"The reported strings are compared to variable, or data containers, in the code, but those values are never assigned","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/exakat.readthedocs.io\/en\/latest\/Compared But Not Assigned Strings.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>The reported strings are compared to variable, or data containers, in the code, but those values are never assigned.

 It is not possible for the comparison to succeed when no assignation of the value was performed.
 At least, one variable should be assigned with the value, to be later compared.